 Stranger in a Strange Land by Robert A. Heinlein

 which I read dozens of times into my twenties, and every few years since then.
+I enjoy it on many levels, including how to fight bureaucrats.

 Floor Sample by Julia Cameron - an artist's, often hard, journey - as well as her The Artist's Way books.

-Marketing Without Advertising: Creative Strategies for Small Business Success by Salli Rasberry, Michael Phillips -the best thing on grass roots marketing, i've read.
+Marketing Without Advertising: Creative Strategies for Small Business Success by Salli Rasberry, Michael Phillips -the best thing on grass roots marketing, I've read.

 The Evolution of Cooperation by Robert M. Axelrod - basic information on how to get along with humans, and get them to cooperate!
 One of the most worthwhile books I've ever read.